-If you are a minor (under age 18) in Vermont, you can apply for two types of court orders to protect you from abuse, stalking and sexual assault.
-The two types of orders are:
+If you are a minor (under age 18) in Vermont, you can apply for three types of court orders to protect you from abuse, stalking and sexual assault.

 A Relief from Abuse Order is a protection order that is available to protect you from abuse or stalking by someone you have dated or had a sexual relationship with, or by a family member of someone you have lived with.

-An Order Against Stalking or Sexual Assault is available if you need protection against anyone else who has stalked or sexually assaulted you.
+An Order Against Stalking or an Order Against Sexual Assault is available if you need protection against anyone else who has stalked or sexually assaulted you.
 This could be a friend, acquaintance or stranger.
-If you qualify for a Relief From Abuse Order, you need to apply for that rather than an Order Against Stalking or Sexual Assault.
+If you qualify for a Relief From Abuse Order, you need to apply for that rather than an Order Against Stalking or an Order Against Sexual Assault.

 Are there age requirements?